World’s First Global Maritime Competition

 Despite its beauty, the Great Blue Hole of Belize also often witnesses accidents, including the death of divers.
 According to reports, several divers have so far lost their lives in the darkness of the Blue Hole for various reasons.

-Even though there are no currents in the Blue Hole, accounts suggest the death occurs due to nitrogen narcosis as they go deeper.
-According to reports, divers cross 135ft or more and start feeling numbing sensation or euphoria, eventually causing death.
+Even though there are no currents in the Blue Hole, accounts suggest that death occurs due to nitrogen narcosis as they go deeper.
+According to reports, divers cross 135ft or more and start feeling a numbing sensation or euphoria, eventually causing death.

-However, the claims couldn’t give any other pieces of evidence rather than creating some apprehension in the minds of the divers.
-At the same time, few suggested, pointing to the description, that the one they saw must be species like ribbon fish or oarfish.
+However, the claims couldn’t provide any other pieces of evidence other than creating some apprehension in the minds of the divers.
+At the same time, a few suggested, pointing to the description, that the one they saw must be a species like ribbon fish or oarfish.

 You might also like to read